PCA Resource zone

 • If the last thing players do before leaving practice is something that they dislike, the coach is developing a negative atmosphere.
 It is better to end practice on a positive note and have everyone looking forward to getting back to work at the next practice

-This resources was developed with PCA Trainer Ray Lokar
+This resource was developed with PCA Trainer Ray Lokar